xpple/SeedMapper/README.md

 Executes a given command from a modified source.
 For example, modifying the source's position will execute the command as if you were in that position.
 This command is really powerful, use it!

 ### Baritone integration
 If [Meteor's version of Baritone](https://maven.meteordev.org/#/snapshots/meteordevelopment/baritone) is present, the `AutoMine` config will be visible.
 When set to true, certain blocks highlighted by `/sm:highlight` will be automatically mined.
-You can stop Baritone by setting the config back to false (`#stop` will not work).
-Make sure `#allowBreak` is set to true in Baritone's configs.
+You can stop Baritone by executing `#stop` as usual.
+Make sure `#allowBreak` is set to true in Baritone's configs, otherwise Baritone will get stuck forever and no blocks will be mined.

 ## Building from source
 This mod internally uses (a fork of) the C library [cubiomes](https://github.com/Cubitect/cubiomes) by Cubitect.
 Java bindings for this library were created with (also a fork of) [jextract](https://github.com/openjdk/jextract).
 The bindings use the [Foreign Function & Memory API](https://openjdk.org/jeps/454) from [Project Panama](https://openjdk.org/projects/panama/).
 See [CreateJavaBindingsTask.java](https://github.com/xpple/SeedMapper/blob/master/buildSrc/src/main/java/dev/xpple/seedmapper/buildscript/CreateJavaBindingsTask.java) for the Gradle task that automates this.